-- 5.22 To enhance the employability of young people, LD administers YETP, a "through-train" programme providing seamless and comprehensive youth training and employment support to young school leavers aged 15 to 24 with educational attainment at sub-degree level or below. - 5.23 Trainees can enrol on a year-round basis and are entitled to a full range of coordinated and customised training and employment support services, including pre-employment training, one-month workplace attachment training, on-the-job training of six to 12 months, reimbursement of off-the-job course and examination fees up to \$4,000 per trainee, as well as case management services rendered by registered social workers. - 5.24 Employers providing on-the-job training under YETP are entitled to a training allowance.
-To encourage employers to employ young people and provide them with on-the-job training, the training allowance payable to employers who engage young people in on-the-job training for six to 12 months has with effect from June 2013 been increased from \$2,000 to a maximum of \$3,000 per month for each young people engaged.
-Moreover, to encourage young people to participate in workplace attachment training, the allowance payable to trainees who complete the one-month attachment has with effect from June 2013 been increased from \$2,000 to \$3,000.
-In addition, to encourage young people to participate in pre-employment training under YETP, the training allowance payable to the trainees who complete the training has with effect from September 2013 been increased from \$30 to \$50 per training day.
+- 5.23 To enhance the employability of young people, LD administers YETP, a "through-train" programme providing seamless and comprehensive training and employment support to young school leavers aged 15 to 24 with educational attainment at sub-degree level or below. - Trainees can enrol on a year-round basis and are entitled to a full range of coordinated and customised training and employment support services, including pre-employment training, one-month workplace attachment training, on-the-job training of six to 12 months, reimbursement of off-the-job course and examination fees up to \$4,000 per trainee, as well as case management services rendered by registered social workers.
+Employers who engage trainees under YETP and provide them with on-the-job training are entitled to a maximum training allowance of \$3,000 per month per employee for six to 12 months. - 5.25 In the 2013/14 programme year running from September 2013 to August 2014, 3 310 young people attended pre-employment training and 3 112 trainees were placed into on-the-job training vacancies under YETP. - 5.26 YETP also closely collaborates with training bodies and individual employers or employers of specific sectors to launch special employment projects.
+These well-received special employment projects provide custom-made pre-employment training and on-the-job training for young people.
+In the 2013/14 programme year, 65 special employment projects were launched involving employers in the retail, catering, tourism, education, engineering, information technology, logistics and personal services industries etc.

-- 5.25 In the 2012/13 programme year running from September 2012 to August 2013, 3 824 young people attended pre-employment training and 2 758 trainees were placed into training vacancies under YETP.
-In addition, 562 trainees found employment in the open market with the assistance of case managers. - 5.26 YETP also closely collaborates with training bodies to launch well-received special employment projects for industries and individual establishments.
-These projects include "tailor-made employment projects" and "tailor-made training-cum-employment projects".
-The former refers to projects coorganised with establishments offering large number of on-the-job training vacancies while the latter provides pre-employment job skills training custom-made for a particular establishment which is immediately followed by on-the-job training.
-In the 2012/13 programme year, 61 special employment projects were conducted for employers in the retail, catering, tourism, education, construction and engineering, social services and personal services industries. - 5.27 In August, we co-organised the Award Ceremony of Most Improved Trainees of YETP cum Concert with Radio 2 of Radio Television Hong Kong.
-The event named "Solar Project 2013 Dream Journey with YETP" showcased the creditable improvements of trainees after joining the programme and commended the caring efforts of training bodies and employers.
+- 5.27 In 2014, LD furthered its collaboration with employers and various organisations to launch six pilot employment projects under YETP making available about 760 on-the-job training places to enhance the employability of young people and promote their employment.
+These pilot projects were to address the employment needs of specific groups of young people such as those younger and less-experienced, sub-degree holders, ethnic minorities, or to cater for industries with recruitment needs such as retail, customer service, information technology and banking. - 5.28 In August, we co-organised the Award Ceremony of Most Improved Trainees of YETP cum Concert with Radio 2 of Radio Television Hong Kong.
+The event named "Solar Project 2014 Dream Journey with YETP" showcased the creditable improvements of trainees after joining YETP and commended the caring efforts of training bodies and employers.
 Trainees' striving experience for improvement constituted the best encouragement to their peers.
 It was also a sterling testimony to the achievements of trainees, training bodies, employers and the Government in nurturing the development of the younger generation.